anthem-anatheme/meville/Biology/Paper 2 Roundup.md

 ### **[[Biology 2017 Paper 2.pdf|2017]]**
-1. Control of heart rate - Only
+- Control of heart rate - More signals from medulla to SAN (through sympathetic)
+- Respiration for exercise -> mention ATP
+	- Actually, just always mention ATP production with respiration/exercise
+- When given graph, always refer back to it
+- Biomass = dry mass or mass of carbon
+-